brydr/loop-mania/assumptions.md

     * **Slugs** have a battle radius of 1 unit, support radius of 1 unit
     * **Zombies** have a battle radius of 2 units, support radius of 2 units
     * **Vampires** have a battle radius of 2 units, support radius of 3 units
+    * **Doggie** have a battle radius of 1 units, support radius of 1 units
+    * **Elan Muske** have a battle radius of 1 units, support radius of 1 units
 * A **Slug** has 30 HP of health, and its attack incurs 3 HP damage.
 * A **Zombie** has 30 HP of health, and its attack incurs 6 HP of damage.
     * A crticial bite from a Zombie has a 10% chance of occuring.
 * A **Vampire** has 60 HP of health, and its attack incurs 12 HP of damage.
     * A critical bite from a Vampire has a 20% chance of occuring and deals between 4 and 20 HP of additional damage.
     * Number of random Vampire attacks that will have the random additional damage will last for 1 to 3 attacks starting with the initial critical bite.
+* A **Doggie** has 400 HP of health, and its attack incurs 20 HP damage.
+    * Doggie has a 10% chance to stun the player for 3 ticks.
+* A **Elan Muske** has 1000 HP of health, and its attack incurs 50 HP damage.
+    * Elan Muske can heal enemies within its radius by 20 HP per tick including itself.

 # Gold
 * The following items have the following prices.